+The video on the right shows the MOSES reefs 2 weeks after installation.
 In collaboration with Boskalis, Reef2Reef Foundation Panama, SCUBAPANAMA, Maritime University of Panama and Coralive.org we are currently testing our MOSES-reefs in the Caribbean Sea.
-The aim of this research is to test the effect of the reefs on the surrounding ecosystem and to develop an efficient installation process.
-The MOSES system enables the installation of artificial reefs in remote areas, where limited resources are available through community involvement.
+The aim of this research is to test the effects 3 reef designs on the surrounding ecosystem.
+The MOSES system was the easiest and most efficient reef for installation and it is attracting the most life due to the high 3D complexity and the highest amount of microhabitats compared to the other reefs.

 Reef2Reef Foundation Panama